Douglas Galbraith: Personal life

 Galbraith married Tomoko Hanasaki in 1996; they had two sons, Satomi and Makoto.
 In 2003, when the boys were six and four, Galbraith returned from a meeting with his publishers to discover that Hanasaki had abducted them and taken them to Japan.
 His memoir My Son, My Son is about their abduction.
 Despite his best efforts, Galbraith never saw his sons again, and they remain (2022) missing.

+Galbraith was the uncle of the author and journalist, Patrick Galbraith, whose first book In Search of One Last Song (2022: William Collins) was dedicated to Douglas Galbraith.

 Galbraith died in 2018, aged 52.